teigenleonard/Prime_Solo_Project/README.md

 generate an SQL file with the create table SQL commands
           or
 have it hosted on heroku so they don't have to download file to set it up

+if creating multiple accounts, make sure all permission checks are on server and not client side.